 Why is mobile optimization crucial for snippets?

-Most searches happen on mobile devices, so ensure your content is readable, uses responsive design, and loads quickly for mobile users.
+Most searches happen on mobile devices, so ensure your content is readable, uses responsive design, and loads quickly for mobile users to capture more clicks to Google, adapting your SEO strategy accordingly.

 How can I track my featured snippet performance?